Thaldin/css451final/README.md

 ```

 ## Interaction
 A master list, `List<Matrix4x4> m4x4s`, of all scene nodes was kept in the core logic of the scene.
-This list was updated every frame after the Matrix4x4 was calculated for the shader.
+This list was updated every frame when the Matrix4x4 was returned after calculated for the shader.
+With a master list of object positions in the world, we could either pass the `List` to another class that wanted to interact with the objects, or retieve a position by index.
+These interactions were delt with using `Event`s so that a script or an object did not have to reference the core logic itself.

+An example of this is the `AsteroidSpawner` in the scene.
+When it "fires" an `Asteroid` object, it invokes the `OnFire` event in which the the `Projectile` and core logic subscript to where it sends the ID of the `Projectile` and the current target.
+This triggers the `Projectile` to invoke another event to that gets the position of its target every frame from the core logic.
+They psotions are all calculated using the functions described [in the hierarchy](#the-hierarchy).

 ## The Cameras and Views
-The simulation will consist of two views.
-The two views will be the main screen view and a solar system view.
+The simulation has three camera views.

-The main view will be the one the user can control to look around the solar system.
+The main view the user can control to look around the solar system.
 This view will leverage the camera abilities learned in MP4 (pan/tilt/tumble).
-The user will be able to free cam around the system to look at all the planets.
-In addition, the user will be able to select a single object by either clicking or selecting from a UI and focus the camera on it and either let the camera follow the planet or pan around it.
+The user can free cam around the system to look at all the planets.
+In addition, the user can select a single object by either clicking or selecting from a UI and focus the secondary camera on it.

+The second view is a  mini-viewport camera.
+This camera appears when a `SceneNode` is selected by either the user clicking on it in the scene or selecting it from the UI drop menu.

-The solar system view will be the mini-viewport camera.
-This is the overall view of the entire solar system for the user to show them the entire solar system.
-See Figure 1 in the developer notes section.
+The third view is another mini-viewport camera.
+This camera appears after the user presses the fire key for the Star Killer in the scene.
+This camera gives the user a secondard look at the animation playing in the scene.

-## Program Flow
-The program will launch with an input scene for the user to input data for the simulation.
-Once the user has entered the data, this will be stored in a static object to pass to the simulation scene.
-See Figure 2 in the developer notes section.
-When the user selects “Start” the simulation scene will load and all the objects will be created at runtime.
 ## Stretch Goals
 If we have time, we would also like to add the ability for the user to add and/or remove new objects in the solar system at runtime.
 In addition, we would like to be able to support multiple solar systems if able.

 ## Tasks
-- Normal Uodate menu controls
+- ~~Normal Uodate menu controls~~
 - Required	TODO Demo
 - Normal	TODO Update rings when objects are moved with xForm Controller
-- Required	TODO Camera behavious axis												CameraBehavious.cs 99
+- ~~Required	TODO Camera behavious axis												CameraBehavious.cs 99~~
-- Normal 	TODO Illumination shader
+- ~~Normal 	TODO Illumination shader~~
-- Normal	TODO: if you hit resume, it does not set pauseMenuIsOn in this scope	MainControllerInput.cs	88
+- ~~Normal	TODO: if you hit resume, it does not set pauseMenuIsOn in this scope	MainControllerInput.cs	88~~
-- Normal	TODO Camera Manipulation
+- ~~Normal	TODO Camera Manipulation~~
 - Mini cam click										MainControllerInput.cs	44
 - ~~Normal	TODO: Fix Saturns Ring renderer~~
 - ~~Normal	TODO: spane Luna's orbit rings~~